 What is empathy

-Empathy is the ability to recognize, relate, and respond to the individual perspectives, mental states, and feelings of others.
+We define empathy as the ability to recognize, relate, and respond to the individual perspectives, mental states, and feelings of others.

 Different types of empathy